What is elbow hyperextension, and how is it treated?

 If you think you hyperextended your elbow, you can apply a cold compress and take over-the-counter anti-inflammatory medicine to manage swelling and pain.

-The team of orthopedists at OrthoNeuro combine physical exams and imaging studies to diagnose a hyperextension injury.
+The team of orthopedists at OrthoNeuro combines physical exams and imaging studies to diagnose a hyperextension injury.

 Your doctor will begin by reviewing your symptoms, lifestyle details, and medical history.
 They carefully examine your arm, feeling for inflammation, elbow deformity, and any other palpable signs of injury.